igorvalamiel/igorvalamiel/README.md

   <hr>

   <p>
-    I am an undergraduate student in Computer and Information Engineering at the Federal University of Rio de Janeiro (UFRJ), currently in my fourth semester.
+    I am an undergraduate student in Computer and Information Engineering at the Federal University of Rio de Janeiro (UFRJ), currently in my 5th semester.
 I have experience as a teaching assistant in Logic Circuits and Algorithms and Programming, as well as participation in competitive programming activities.
 I am proficient in Python, C++, JavaScript, and SQL.
 I consider myself organized, proactive, and capable of working well in teams, often taking on leadership roles in academic and extracurricular projects.
   </p>
 </div>